 A gentle vacuuming while hanging should give them a new lease of life.

 26. Make a charity donation

 Go through your cupboard rooting out all those tight-fitting, out-of-vogue items of clothing you haven't worn for six months.

 Going to the theatre doesn’t have to be expensive and the long Bank Holiday weekend is the perfect time to catch a play.
-You can find great deals on websites like lastminute.com and cheaptheatretickets.com for big shows like War Horse and Stomp with tickets costing as little as £15.
+You can find great deals on websites like lastminute.com and cheaptheatretickets.com for big shows like Charlie and The Chocolate Factory and Cats.

 Why not have a massive clear-out over Easter?
 If you sell your unwanted stuff you could earn a bit of extra cash to fund some more exciting activities.
 With the weather warming up you could sell your old stuff at a car boot sale.
 You can find one going on near you at Car Boot Junction.

 An institution in itself, one of the country's best tea rooms has been brewing teas and making home-made cakes since 1919.
-Take afternoon tea in Harrogate, York, Ilkley or Northallerton from £26.95 (£33.95 for a champagne afternoon tea).
-For more information visit Bettys.co.uk.
+Take afternoon tea in Harrogate, York, Ilkley or Northallerton; for more information visit Bettys.co.uk.